-Although it is only recently that Malta has enacted its own divorce law, there was always the possibility for citizens to go abroad, either to another European Union Member State or even to a non-European Union Member State to obtain a judgment for divorce from such country.
+Although it is only recently that Malta has enacted its own divorce law, there was always the possibility for citizens to go abroad, either to another European Union Member State or even to a non-European Union Member State to obtain a foreign divorce judgment from such country.

 The question that might crop up is whether a divorce judgment obtained outside Malta can then be registered in Malta and has full effect as if it were obtained in Malta.
 The answer to such issue is surely in the affirmative where the Maltese Laws are promulgated in such a way to register such divorce.